Faiz96dev/customcult.io-master/hugo/content/contributors/jeff-delaney.md

     portfolio: https://jeffdelaney.me
 ---

-Jeff Delaney is a Google Developer Expert for Firebase and the creator of fireship.io.
+Custom Cult is a Google Developer Expert for Firebase and the creator of fireship.io.
 When not writing code he is out seeking adventure with his wife, boys, and pug.